openziti/helm-charts/charts/traefik-charts/traefik/Guidelines.md

 ## Values YAML Design

 The values.yaml file is designed to be user-friendly.
 It does not have to resemble the templated configuration if it is not conducive.
-Similarly, value names to not have to correspond to fields in the tempate if it is not condusive.
+Similarly, value names to not have to correspond to fields in the template if it is not condusive.

 ## Comments

-The values.yaml file should not contain comments or explainations of what options are, or what values are available.
+The values.yaml file should not contain comments or explanations of what options are, or what values are available.
 The values table in the README file is for this purpose.